department-of-veterans-affairs/vagov-content/pages/disability/add-remove-dependent.md

 </div>

-## When should I add a dependent to my benefits?
+## When should I add a dependent to my VA disability benefits?

 This depends on where you are in the process of filing for disability compensation.